Kevin589981/tips-python/README.md

 # Tips CLI Tool

 A simple command-line tool for creating temporary notes that are automatically deleted after editing.
+This is the Python implementation of the project and has resolved some bugs that appeared on the Rust version https://github.com/Kevin589981/tips

 ## Features